 Very Important!
-Those who plan to book their own flights should not make any binding or non-refundable arrangements until their place has been confirmed in writing on the tour and Temple World has confirmed that it is a guaranteed departure.
+Those who plan to book their own flights should not make any binding or non-refundable arrangements until their place has been confirmed in writing on the tour and Temple World has confirmed a guaranteed departure.

 The tour price includes

-Hotel accommodation in a twin or double bedded rooms with ensuite bathroom throughout, all excursions with local guides including entrance fees (except any optional excursions if mentioned), full board (except on first day, where no meals are included until dinner, and after breakfast on the last day, where lunch, if needed, is at own expense), expert trip lecturer.
+Hotel accommodation in twin or double bedded rooms with en suite bathroom throughout, all excursions with local guides including entrance fees (except any optional excursions if mentioned), full board (except Day 1 and Days 12 and 13), expert leader.

 International flights, drinks, tips to drivers & guides, items of a personal nature.

 NHS Fit For Travel advises travellers to Costa Rica are usually recommended to immunise against: Hepatitis A. There is a risk of Malaria in parts of Costa Rica but the areas we are visiting are considered a low risk, so antimalarials are not usually advised.
 A Yellow Fever Certificate is required if entering from an area with risk of yellow fever transmission.
 Please seek professional medical advice at least 8 week before departure.
 NHS Fit For Travel Website

 UK and US passport holders do not require a visa to enter Costa Rica as a tourist.
 Nationals of a few countries may require a visa in advance, so please check with your local Costa Rican consulate before travel.
 Those transiting through the USA must have a valid ESTA or Visa prior to departure.

 We have graded the fitness level required for participation in this tour as Moderate.
 There is quite a lot of walking (not hiking) in the tour, on jungle trails and in rain-forest conditions which can be a little wet and slippery.
 There may not be anywhere to rest or sit down regularly.